Labs123355/R-progamming-/README.md

 ## README

-Respository for Code Club episodes related to Getting Started with R
+Repository for R Programming episodes related to Getting Started with R